 Once they can correctly say the R consonant sound in isolation, follow the articulation error hierarchy which you can read about in this article, or watch in this video.

 Tell your child to make a “fish face” to help them achieve the correct “O” lip placement.
 You can turn this into a game to see who can make the funniest face whilst moving their lips into the correct position.

 If this doesn’t work, you can exaggerate sticking your lips out and telling them to copy you or use a mirror so that they can see their own progress.
 Once they can do this you can refine the positioning of their lips into the correct “O” shape.

 Visual cueing and visual modelling are powerful learning aids that can be used in the form of you saying the correct R consonant sound whilst your child imitates what your lips are doing.
 Our app is a wonderful tool for imitation, as it develops your child’s articulation skills and other desirable behaviours by promoting learning through watching video demonstrations given by real kids.
-Download the app from the App Store or Google Play.
+Download the app for iOS or Android devices.